HhMorgan/e2ef6b4825da0512fb4a147af2021e5e/README.md

 ```sh
 uv run src/project/part_1/jobs.py
 ```
+This will save various statistics from the optimization runs to a CSV file called `results.csv` that is created in the project's root directory.

 **Method 2:** Test only a specific formulation (seq, scf, mcf), add the `--formulation` option:
 ```sh
 uv run src/project/part_1/jobs.py --formulation seq
 ```

-In both cases, the program will dump statistics from the optimization runs in a CSV file called `results.csv` that is created in the project's root directory.
+This creates a file called `results_[formulation].csv` to store the benchmark statistics.